 Preheat the oven to 325°F.

-When the quinoa is cooked, remove to a large mixing bowl, allow to cool, and then put in the refrigerator to chill.
+When the quinoa is cooked remove to a large mixing bowl, cool and then put in the refrigerator to chill.

-While the quinoa is cooking, place the jalapeno and red pepper in a medium skillet, spray with oil, and place in the oven.
+While the quinoa is cooking place the jalapeno and red pepper in a medium skillet and place in the oven.

-Roast for 20-25 minutes, turning occasionally so that the peppers brown on all sides.
+Roast for 45 minutes, turning occasionally so that the peppers browns on all sides.

 Place the olive oil in a large skillet over medium high heat.